We're nothing without you

 We are the UK’s largest woodland conservation charity.
 We’re passionate about woods and trees.
 We work to transform our landscapes, joining up fragile and fragmented habitats.
 We campaign to save threatened woodland and we own and care for more than 1,000 publicly accessible woods.
 We want everyone to have access to woodland and we want to make the UK a healthier, better place to live.

 Your data is safe with us.
 We take our obligations very seriously and we will never sell your data to third party organisations.
-We will only contact you via methods we have received your consent for us to use and you can contact our Support Services Response Team any time you wish to change the way we contact you or opt out of future communications
+We will only contact you via methods we have received your consent for us to use.
+You can contact our Support Services Response Team any time you wish to change the way we contact you or to opt out of future communications.
+Alternatively, you can let us know how you'd like to hear from us via our online preference portal.

 We will always provide easy ways for you to contact us and our Support Services Response Team is on hand to help answer any queries you may have.
 If you are unhappy with anything we’ve done you can contact us using our complaints policy.
 If we make a mistake we will apologise and do all we can to put things right and if we cannot resolve your complaint, we accept the authority of the Fundraising Regulator and the Charity Commission to make a final adjudication.